 We’re celebrating the spring birthday of our most prolific cover artist with three very different springtime covers.
-This 1931 cover we call “Queen of Spring” is what J.C.
-Leyendecker was known for: an elaborate tapestry of a painting, lush in detail.
+His 1931 cover we call Queen of Spring is what J.C.
+Leyendecker (March 23, 1874–July 25, 1951) was known for: an elaborate tapestry of a painting, lush in detail.

-Leyendecker (March 23, 1874-July 25, 1951) also painted delightful character covers, such as this very different spring queen: a take-no-prisoners woman from 1937 ready for spring cleaning.
+Leyendecker also painted delightful cover characters like the very different spring queen on the May 15, 1937, cover: a take-no-prisoners woman ready for spring cleaning.

-Leyendecker painted covers for a number of magazines in addition to the Post, but perhaps ironically, he is best remembered as the illustrator who created the handsome “Arrow Collar Man.”
+Leyendecker painted covers for a number of magazines in addition to the Post, but perhaps ironically, he is best remembered as the illustrator who created the handsome Arrow Collar Man.
 But from 1899 all the way through two world wars, he created a glorious body of work for The Saturday Evening Post for which we are most grateful.